 So I ran into an interesting problem the other day when I tried to pin a program to the Windows 7 taskbar.
 Usually, I just right-click on the open application and say Pin this program to the taskbar:

-Unfortunately, something happened or I did something stupid and this open disappeared!
+Unfortunately, something happened, or I did something wrong and this option disappeared!
 So I tried to drag the icon to the taskbar, thinking that would work, but it didn’t either!
 Instead I got a red round sign that meant I could not drop the item to the taskbar.
 I figured something had gone wrong with the registry because I had tried to delete the overlay arrows on my desktop icons and fiddled with the registry.
 This can probably be caused by other reasons, but the fact is that there is a registry value called IsShortcut that somehow got accidentally deleted.

-In this article, I’ll show you how to fix the problem so you can again pin items to your Windows 7 taskbar!
+In this article, I’ll show you how to fix the problem, so you can again pin items to your Windows 7 taskbar!
 Hopefully, one of the methods will work for you.
 If not, post a comment and I’ll try to help.
 Note, however, that there are some programs that cannot be pinned to the taskbar.

 Method 1 – Restore Shortcut Arrows